LoreDema/fast_align/README.md

     sudo apt-get install libgoogle-perftools-dev libsparsehash-dev

-To compile, do the following
+To compile with CMAKE, do the following

     mkdir build
     cd build
     cmake ..
     make

+To compile with AutoMake, do the following

+    make -f Makefile_AutoMake

 Run `fast_align` to see a list of command line options.